 Just like with any situation in life, there are pros and cons to undergoing inpatient bipolar treatment, I have already listed some of the benefits.
 Let's talk about a few potential drawbacks:

-- You might have a super annoying roommate!
+- You might have a roommate you don't get along with.

-Sure, there may be some cons when it comes to going for bipolar treatment – but the benefits far outweigh any possible disadvantages.
-Staying at a residential facility could be one of the best things you ever do for yourself.
-It’s a time to regroup and reevaluate your life.
+Sure, there may be some cons when it comes to going for bipolar treatment, but the benefits far outweigh any possible disadvantages.
+Staying at a residential facility can be one of the best things you ever do for yourself.
+It's a time to regroup and reevaluate your life.
 You will come out better and stronger than you were when you first went in.
 I believe this!